hnfaydn/Engineering-Project2/README.md

 # EngineeringProject2

-In this project I tried to simulate smart grid working principle with some illegal using simulation my arduino code is simple I used PZEM-004T, SC card module and SD card
+In this project I tried to simulate smart grid working principle with some illegal using simulation my arduino code is simple I used PZEM-004T, SD card module and SD card
 For the feature of project I will use NRF24L01 to smart meter communication